PakitoSec/cyvest/docs/getting-started/concepts.md

 - Email addresses, hostnames
 - Any entity that can be analyzed

-Cyvest supports **STIX2-compliant observable types** with built-in enums for type safety and IDE autocomplete.
+Cyvest ships enums for common observable types to keep your investigations consistent.

 Each observable has:
 - **Type**: The kind of artifact (can use `ObservableType` enum or string)